Henry Ford II: Career

 Ford became president and CEO of Ford Motor Company in 1945.
-In 1956, under his leadership, the company became a publicly traded corporation and dedicated its new world headquarters building.
-During his term as CEO of Ford, he resided in Grosse Pointe, Michigan.
-On July 13, 1960, he was additionally elected chairman before resigning as president on November 9, 1960.
-He would ultimately resign as CEO on October 1, 1979, and as chairman on March 13, 1980.
-His nephew, William Clay Ford, Jr. would later assume these positions after 20 years of non-Ford family management of the company.
-During this interim, the family's interests were represented on the board by Henry's younger brother William Clay Ford, Sr., as well as Henry's son Edsel Ford II and his nephew William Clay Ford, Jr.
+In 1956, the company became a publicly traded corporation and dedicated its new world headquarters building.
+During his term as CEO of Ford, he lived in Grosse Pointe, Michigan.
+On July 13, 1960, he was elected chairman before resigning as president on November 9, 1960.
+He would resign as CEO on October 1, 1979, and as chairman on March 13, 1980.
+His nephew, William Clay Ford Jr. would later assume these positions after 20 years of non-Ford family management of the company.
+During this interim, the family's interests were represented on the board by Henry's younger brother William Clay Ford Sr., as well as Henry's son Edsel Ford II and his nephew William Clay Ford Jr.

 During the early 1960s Ford engaged in lengthy negotiations with Enzo Ferrari to buy Ferrari, with a view to expanding Ford's presence in motorsport in general and at the Le Mans 24 Hours in particular.
-However negotiations collapsed due to disputes regarding control over Ferrari's Scuderia Ferrari racing division.
-The collapse of the deal led him to inaugurate the Ford GT40 project, intended to end Ferrari's dominance at Le Mans (the Italian marque won the race six consecutive times from 1960 to 1965).
-In 1966, after two difficult years in 1964 and 1965, the GT40 Mark II's locked out the podium at both the Daytona 24 Hours and the Sebring 12 Hours before taking the first of four consecutive wins at Le Mans.
+However, negotiations collapsed due to disputes over control of Ferrari's Scuderia Ferrari racing division.
+The collapse of the deal led him to launch the Ford GT40 project, intended to end Ferrari's dominance at Le Mans (the Italian marque won the race six consecutive times from 1960 to 1965).
+In 1966, after two difficult years in 1964 and 1965, the GT40 Mark IIs had top 3 finishes at both the Daytona 24 Hours and the Sebring 12 Hours before taking the first of four consecutive wins at Le Mans.